hannesphillips/Documentation/setenv_getenv.md

     $HOME = /class/classes/username
     $PWD = /class/classes/username/CS100

-Example 4: This example shows what happens when the `overwrite` paramater is a zero *or* a non-zero and v_name is a paramater that is not defined in the environment.
+Example 4: This example shows what happens when the `overwrite` paramater is a zero *or* a non-zero and `v_name` is a paramater that is not defined in the environment.

     ppath = getenv("HOME");
     if(ppath == NULL)
       perror("getenv");
     cout << "$HOME = " << ppath << endl;

+In this case ppath is givne the environmnet of `$HOME`, there is also proper error checking done.
+The output of the code block is `$HOME = /class/classes/username`.

     if(-1==setenv("random_name",ppath,0))   //since the overwrite paramater is zero and the the variable
     perror("setenv");                       //$random_name is undefined, setenv makes the environment of